NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 * If you know what analysis you need, but don’t know how to do it, the TAs are there to help you.
 They can point you to useful toolkits that may be difficult to find otherwise.
 * Try not to implement complicated analyses from scratch.
 Use existing toolkits, and learn how to use them well.
 This kind of knowledge is very helpful long-term.
 * If you find a negative answer to your question, that is absolutely ok!
 Please do report that.
 Then go back and think about how this affects your initial hypothesis.
 Does it rule it out, or could there be limitations in this particular data that lead to the negative result?
 What other data would you collect that would be better suited for answering this question?
 Try to design a new experiment in very specific detail and tell us about it.
 Who knows, somebody might run that experiment someday!
 * If you find a positive result (i.e. the data matches your hypothesis), then you should spend the rest of your time validating it to make absolutely sure it is really true.
 You will need to design controls using the data (shuffling controls), or using simulated data, and you need to check the logic of your pipeline from start to end.
 Did you accidentally select only neurons that were tuned to a behavior, and then showed that they respond to aspects of that behavior?
 Did you sort neurons by their peak response time and then found sequences in your data?
 That is circular reasoning!
 There are some obvious and some not-so-obvious circular analyses that can catch even experienced researchers off-guard.
 This is what the controls are especially useful at catching.
+* If you have been using a project template, this is a good time to branch out and pursue your own questions.
+Now that you've become familiar with the data, and have more knowledge, you might be able to come up with your own question.
+Practice the 4-steps again if necessary, they should be easier once you have a good question.

 ## W3D5: Final Presentations